 The popularity of the iconic ‘Hulkamania’ T-shirt

-The real money though was made through the traditional merch the Hulkamaniacs all know and love in the form of the Hulkamania t-shirt!
-Earlier we looked at the top five selling WWF/E Home Videos which saw a 1989 Hogan VHS tape poll in at position number 4.
+The real money, though, was made through the traditional merch the Hulkamaniacs all know and love in the form of the Hulkamania t-shirt!
+Earlier, we looked at the top five selling WWF/E Home Videos, which saw a 1989 Hogan VHS tape poll at position number 4.
 The last avenue of pay for Marvel we’ll be looking at today is in the top five merchandise sellers of all-time for WWE.

-Hulk Hogan’s infamous Hulkamania shirt ranks in second place with 1.9 million units sold.
-Assuming most of these sales figures were sold in the midst of Hogan’s heyday, we will calculate all 1.9 million sales just to get an idea of how much Marvel would have made from this.
-It can’t be entirely accurate but it gives a good enough idea to the powerful nature of the contract.
+Hulk Hogan’s infamous Hulkamania shirt ranks in second place, with 1.9 million units sold.
+Assuming most of these sales figures were sold in the midst of Hogan’s heyday, we will calculate all 1.9 million sales to get an idea of how much Marvel would have made from this.
+It can’t be entirely accurate, but it gives a good enough idea of the contract’s powerful nature.

 For those interested, the full list of number one selling WWF/E merchandise items of all time is as follows:

 1) Stone Cold Steve Austin – No surprise to see The Rattlesnake at the top of the list.
 Any merchandise record before Austin 3:16 was smashed during the Austin era.
-The Austin 3:16 was the highest-selling piece of Austin merchandise with sales currently at 2.3 million units.
+Austin 3:16 was the highest-selling piece of Austin merchandise, with sales currently at 2.3 million units.

 2) Hulk Hogan – The power of Hulkamania remains powerful as the Hulkster sits at the number two spot.
 During the early nineties, Hulk Hogan merchandise was all that mattered to wrestling fans, with the Hulkamania t-shirt selling 1.9 million units.